 I loved making art as a child.
 I was making art and doing graphic design in my twenties.
-Then I studied drawing and painting, then film and animation in college in the 1980s when I was in my 30s.
-That early work is mostly works on paper with ink, pencil, marker, or crayon.
+I went to college and studied drawing and painting, then film and animation, in the 1980s when I was in my thirties.
+That early work is mostly work on paper with ink, pencil, marker, or crayon.
 After college I did a lot of graphic design and later (starting in 1996) also web design for others.
-Then in 2016 when I was 64 years old I purchased an iPad Pro and started making art for myself again.
+Then in 2016 when I was 64 years old I purchased an iPad Pro tablet and started making artworks for myself again.

 These galleries below include some of my works which are created digitally and also some of my older work.

 Within each gallery, click on an image to see it larger.
 Click the x in the upper right corner to close the larger image.

 Use the control icons in the lower left corner to see title/information, play as slideshow, or make comments.

 You can share on social media via icons on the lower right corner.

 My husband Alec Clayton, novelist, artist, theater and art critic, and author of What the Heck is a Frame-Pedestal Aesthetic? and As If Art Matters: Modern and post modern art reviews and commentary, wrote in a Facebook post on February 12, 2020: